XimeraProject/ximeraFirstSteps/README.md

 ## Deploying this course

-To deploy this Ximera "course" aka "xourse" to a Ximera Server, edit `DOTximeraServe` line: 21, 22, and 27-34.
+To deploy this Ximera "course" aka "xourse" to a Ximera Server, edit `DOTximeraserve` line: 21, 22, and 27-34.

 ```
 21 REPO_XIMERA=yourpublishurl  # lowercase, no spaces